Essential Tools for Drilling through Metal

 Applying lubricants properly is as important as choosing the right type of lubricant.
 The lubricant should be applied directly to the drill bit and the metal surface being drilled.
 It is recommended to use a continuous supply of lubricant during the drilling process to ensure the desired level of lubrication is maintained.

-See also Best drill bits for flagstone
+See also Best high school drill teams in texas

 Additionally, it is crucial to periodically clean the drill bit and the drilled hole to remove any built-up lubricant residue or metal particles.
 This helps in maintaining the efficiency and effectiveness of the drilling operation.